 Protective top layer

-The overall thickness of the luxury vinyl tile or plank is an important factor when planning your floor project, particularly if you are only using LVT tile in one room and expect it to meet another type of flooring (this often happens at doorways).
-Also note that standard vinyl sheet is often a different thickness gauge than LVT.
+The overall thickness of the luxury vinyl tile or plank is an important factor when planning your floor project, particularly if you are only using vinyl plank flooring in one room and expect it to meet another type of flooring (this often happens at doorways).
+Also note that standard vinyl sheet is often a different thickness gauge than LVF.

-Thankfully, as LVT’s popularity increases, more and more manufacturers are now offering luxury vinyl tile moldings and edgings to complement the tiles, so that you can create a flawless finish to your flooring project.
+Thankfully, as vinyl planks popularity increases, more and more manufacturers are now offering luxury vinyl tile moldings and edgings to complement the tiles, so that you can create a flawless finish to your flooring project.